MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 ## Prepare for Viva Connections
 The first version of Viva Connections can be provisioned through PowerShell and then will be [uploaded as an app in the Teams Admin Center](https://docs.microsoft.com/microsoftteams/upload-custom-apps#upload).
 Future versions of Viva Connections will be automatically available through the Teams Admin Center.
 Prepare your organization for Viva Connections now, or in the near future, by ensuring you have met the minimum tenant requirements.

-Viva Connections requires the following elements:
+#### Viva Connections requires the following elements:

-- **SharePoint Home site -** We highly reccomend that you use the SharePoint home site as the landing experience for Viva Connections.
+- **SharePoint Home site -** We highly recommend that you use the SharePoint home site as the landing experience for Viva Connections.
 If you don't already have a SharePoint [home site](https://review.docs.microsoft.com/sharepoint/home-site?branch=viva-connections-desktop), learn more about how to [plan home site navigation](https://docs.microsoft.com/sharepoint/information-architecture-modern-experience) and review considerations for [planning a global intranet.}(https://docs.microsoft.com/sharepoint/set-up-global-intranet)

 - **Global navigation is enabled in SharePoint -** Global navigation must be enabled and customized in the [SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar) for SharePoint resources to appear in Teams.